Additional Security Resources

-Here are a list of websites that provide additional information related to privacy and security.
-These are not associated with Ally, but are helpful consumer resources.
+These websites provide additional information related to privacy and security.
+They are not associated with Ally, but are helpful consumer resources.

 The FTC hosts this site as a one-stop national resource to learn about the crime of identity theft.
 It provides detailed information to help you deter, detect, and defend against identity theft.

-The Federal Deposit Insurance Corporation’s (FDIC) online presentation titled "Don't Be an Online Victim: How to Guard against Internet Thieves and Electronic Scams” provides steps you can take to prevent becoming a victim of financial fraud.
+The Federal Deposit Insurance Corporation (FDIC) provides a comprehensive resource center for protecting your finances, understanding financial privacy and avoiding identity theft and fraud.
+This includes an online presentation titled "Don't Be an Online Victim: How to Guard against Internet Thieves and Electronic Scams" that highlights steps you can take to prevent becoming a victim of financial fraud.

-The National Cyber Security Alliance (NCSA) is a public-private partnership focused on promoting internet security and safe behavior online.
+The National Cyber Security Alliance is a public-private partnership focused on promoting Internet security and safe behavior online.

 Endorsed by the U.S. Congress i-SAFE is a proactive prevention-oriented Internet Safety Education and Outreach program, dedicated to empowering the youth of America to safely and responsibly take control of their online experiences.